christopher-besch/opengl_reference/OpenGL_Functions.md

 undoes glCreateProgram

 when the program is currently in use -> flagged for deletion -> gets deleted when not in use any more

+## glDrawElements
+render primitives from array data

+## glDebugMessageCallback
+specify a callback to receive debugging messages from the GL

+## glEnable
+enable server-side GL capabilities

+## glGetError
+return error information

+should be called repeatedly -> until returns GL_NO_ERROR